winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 7 [Padāśva](DA_7.html) (∥ [DN 23](https://suttacentral.net/dn23){: target="_blank"}) [T 1.42b25]

 The Buddha’s disciple Kaumāra (or Kumāra) Kāśyapa has an encounter with an unusual priest who holds nihilistic views and engages him in a colorful debate consisting of dueling stories.
 The priest at the end reveals that he was only testing Kāśyapa and becomes a layman.
 He assigns a subordinate to arrange for a large donation to the Saṃgha, but gets a dressing down by both Kāśyapa and his subordinate about relying on the merit of alms while still living an immoral life or giving low quality gifts.
-This sutra is unusual in admitting that it takes place after the Buddha's Nirvāṇa and lacks the traditional “Thus I have heard” introduction.
+This sutra is unusual in admitting that it takes place after the Buddha’s Nirvāṇa and lacks the traditional “Thus I have heard” introduction.
 {: .synopsis}

 DĀ 8 [Sandhāna](DA_8.html) (∥ [DN 25](https://suttacentral.net/dn25){: target="_blank"}) [T 1.47a18]